 Summer in Banff National Park

-Last summer, we spent a fortnight amidst glacier-clad peaks, pristine turquoise lakes, beautiful flowering valleys, wildlife, and expansive mountain ranges of Banff National Park in the heart of the Canadian Rockies — and we fell absolutely in love with this part of the world!
-Completely awe-struck by its beauty and wilderness to say the least.
+My family and I spent a fortnight amidst glacier-clad peaks, pristine turquoise lakes, beautiful valleys, wildlife, and expansive mountain ranges of Banff National Park in the heart of the Canadian Rockies, and we fell absolutely in love with this part of the world!
+Completely awe-struck by its beauty and wilderness, to say the least.

 Read on to know more about what Banff has to offer during summer...